index

 I˙=f×log2N=6.7×5.3236 bits/s.\dot{I} = f \times \log_2 N = 6.7 \times 5.32 \approx 36 \text{ bits/s}.

 The empirical observation across all studied languages is 39.15 ± 0.39 bits per second.
-The 8% discrepancy reflects prosodic information—stress, intonation, rhythm—and phonotactic constraints where phoneme sequences aren’t independent.
+The 8% discrepancy reflects prosodic information—stress, intonation, rhythm—and phonotactic constraints where phoneme sequences are not independent.
 The derivation captures the dominant constraint: tissue mechanics sets the rate, not thermodynamics or neural processing.

 The same study identified a second temporal structure: intonation units occurring at 0.6 Hz, approximately one unit every 1.6 seconds.
 These units show consistent acoustic patterns—reset and declination in pitch and intensity, acceleration-deceleration dynamics—independent of syllable-level timing.
 The intonation unit rate explains only 0.8% of variance in syllable rate, suggesting hierarchical structure where mechanical constraints govern syllable production while cognitive constraints govern information chunking into larger units.
 The 1.6-second interval aligns with working memory timescales and may represent the natural “chunk size” for information packaging in human communication.

 The key insight reverses conventional understanding.
-The bottleneck is the physical actuator—tissue viscosity limits how fast we can move our mouths.
+The bottleneck is the physical actuator—tissue viscosity limits how fast the articulators can move.

 Biological Maintenance Overhead

 Systems cannot sustainably exceed this 10% threshold without exhausting capacity for adaptation.
 The brain operates at this ceiling, dedicating maximum sustainable overhead to information processing while maintaining homeostatic functions.
-This represents a hard physical limit from recursive ladder climbing through organizational scales.
+This represents a hard physical limit from stepwise structure buildup across organizational scales.

 Organizational Bankruptcy Threshold

 Organizations are information processing systems operating under the same thermodynamic constraints as physical systems.
-From the binding energy framework, organizational overhead follows the complexity multiplier,
+From the binding energy analysis, organizational overhead follows the complexity multiplier,

-For an organization operating at η=0.3\eta = 0.3 (approaching the threshold), the overhead multiplier reaches,
+For an organization operating at ξ=0.3\xi = 0.3, the overhead multiplier reaches,

 M(0.3)=(0.7)3.292.9.M(0.3) = (0.7)^{-3.29} \approx 2.9.